Fanny and Alexander: Legacy

 After ostensibly retiring from directing, Bergman completed After the Rehearsal in 1984.
 Bergman also conceived of a biographical project following his parents Erik and Karin Åkerblom, and in a press conference in August 1989, announced he planned a production that could be considered a follow-up to Fanny and Alexander and his 1987 autobiography The Magic Lantern.
 The resulting 1991–92 miniseries and film The Best Intentions was directed by Bille August and won the Palme d'Or at the 1992 Cannes Film Festival.
 Bergman selected Bille August as director on condition that Fanny and Alexander actress Pernilla Wallgren star as Bergman's mother; she did under the name Pernilla August.
 Critic Vincent Canby also identified Ingmar's screenplay Sunday's Children, directed by Daniel Bergman and released in 1992, as "a continuation" of Fanny and Alexander and The Best Intentions, and questioned if Ingmar had truly retired.
 Whereas Ingmar's recollections of Erik Bergman are damning in Fanny and Alexander, his study of his father is "far more forgiving" in The Best Intentions and Sunday's Children.
 After The Best Intentions, Pernilla August played Ingmar's mother twice more, in the 1996 Private Confessions and 1997 In the Presence of a Clown.

 Following Bergman's death in 2007, PostNord Sverige decided to honour the director with a postage stamp depicting him directing Fanny and Alexander.
 In the two decades following the release, "Fanny and Alexander" decorations were also common in Swedish businesses at Jul.
 In 2017, Hallwyl Museum also exhibited costumes from Fanny and Alexander and other Bergman films.

 Stefan Larsson directed a stage adaptation of Fanny and Alexander for the Royal Dramatic Theatre, which traveled to Uppsala City Theater in 2012.
-It played at the John F. Kennedy Center for the Performing Arts in Washington, D.C. in 2013.
+It played at the John F. Kennedy Center for the Performing Arts in Washington, D.C., in 2013.
 In 2010, stage adaptations also played in Finland, directed by Maria Lundström and Tiina Puumalainen, and Norway, where it was the biggest box office success in the National Theatre's history.
 Later, Stephen Beresford wrote an adaptation for The Old Vic in London, directed by Max Webster and starring Penelope Wilton.
 It was scheduled to debut February 2018.

 The film has exercised considerable influence on subsequent filmmaking, not only in Sweden.
 South Korean director Bong Joon-ho has listed it as one of his favourite films, and stated that it has "the most beautiful ending to a feature film career in the history of cinema".
 French director Arnaud Desplechin frequently cites Fanny and Alexander as a critical touchstone for his own career, and has labelled his own La Vie des Morts as "a complete rip-off of that film".
 He noted that "I saw Fanny and Alexander and then I became a director.
 Before, I was a technician, and after that film, I became a director."
-Filmmaker Barry Jenkins listed Fanny and Alexander as one of his favourite films.
-The Japanese filmmaker Akira Kurosawa cited Fanny and Alexander as one of his favorite films.
+Fanny and Alexander is also listed as a favourite by filmmakers Barry Jenkins and Akira Kurosawa.